-- 1. Align the pointer on the back of the light to the position to remove the cover. - 2.
+- 1. Align the pointer on the back of the light to remove the cover. - 2.
 Remove cover and lift bulb from holder. - 3.
 Replace with a 12 Volt DC 4 Watt type 1816 bulb and install cover by realigning the pointer to the same location.
 Turn cover to OFF or ON position.